Kenai-NWR-bio/KenaiNWRspecies/README.txt

 data are currently maintained.

-The directory structure of this archive is being conformed to the recommended file structure of the Alaska Region Data Stewardship Team (2019).
+The directory structure of this archive is being conformed to the recommended file structure of Alaska Region Data Stewardship Team (2019).